CAMP LEJEUNE WATER CONTAMINATION LAWSUIT AND TOXIC WATER EXPOSURE

 In 2012, Congress passed the Honoring America’s Veterans and Caring for Camp Lejeune Act and the Janey Ensminger Act.
 These acts authorized free healthcare at VA hospitals for service members, along with their families and children, who may have been affected not only by direct exposure, but also for children who were in the womb at the time of exposure to the Camp Lejeune toxic chemicals and contaminated water.
 However, these two congressional acts did not provide compensation to the victims or grant military veterans the ability to file lawsuits against the Camp Lejeune water contamination.

 In March 2022, the Camp Lejeune Justice Act passed the House with bipartisan support.
 The Camp Lejeune Justice Act is intended to widely expand the 2012 Honoring America’s Veterans and Caring for Camp Lejeune Families Act.
 The previous legislation authorized coverage for the out-of-pocket health care costs incurred by Veterans with documented exposure and corresponding healthcare conditions from the contaminated water at base Camp Lejeune.
-This Lejeune Justice Act fell short of fully compensating Camp Lejeune Veterans, civilians, contracts, family members, and other victims for their injuries and losses.
+This Lejeune Justice Act fell short of fully compensating Camp Lejeune Veterans, civilians, contracts, and family members for their injuries and losses.

 The 2022 Camp Lejeune Justice Act is intended to cover all types of compensatory damages, including permanent injury, emotional losses, loss of consortium, disability, and wrongful death.
 The co-sponsor of the bill, Rep. Matt Cartwright (D-Pa.) called this a “national issue,” and stated: “Anybody who served in the United States Marine Corps and went for combat training probably went to Camp Lejeune North Carolina[.]”
 Rep. Greg Murphy (R-NC), another co-sponsor of the bill echoed Cartwright’s sentiments, saying: “This much-needed legislation eliminates red tape and gives our veterans, their dependents, contractors, and civil servants, who were exposed to toxic chemicals in drinking water at Camp Lejeune their day in court…[w]e owe it to these Marine families, civil servants, and contractors to seek justice and ensure they receive the benefits and healthcare they deserve.”